Skeleta in non-Archimedean and tropical geometry: Semirings

 \begin{eg} The semifields $H_\vee$ associated to totally ordered Abelian groups (e.g. \ref{semifields}) are adic with respect to the topology of e.g. \ref{semifields-top}.
 All our examples of adic semirings will be adic over some $H_\vee$.
 The convergence condition for such semirings will therefore be that a net $X_n\in\alpha$ converges to $-\infty$ if and only if for each `constant' $r\in H_\vee$, cofinally many $X_n\leq r$ in $\alpha$.

 For instance, the semirings $\R_\vee\rightarrow\mathrm{CPA}_*(X,\R_\vee)$ (e.g. \ref{eg-second}) are of this form.

-Any continuous semiring homomorphism $H_\vee\rightarrow\B$ is an isomorphism.
+Any continuous semiring homomorphism $H_\vee\rightarrow\B$ (where $\B$ is as always discrete) is an isomorphism.
 On the other hand, if $H\subseteq\R$ has rank one, then there is always a unique homomorphism $H_\vee^\circ\rightarrow\B$, the \emph{reduction} map.
-One can still define this map for general semifields, but it is no longer alone.\end{eg}
+One can still define this map for general totally ordered semifields, but it is no longer unique.\end{eg}